 Whatever the reason for bringing you to live in Barbados – retirement, job posting, furthering your education, or learning a new language -your first step is to get your Immigration documentation to ensure a smooth transition into your new island life.

 If you’re arriving as a visitor, there are specific Barbados Immigration requirements to fulfill to be permitted to enter the island.
 These include holding:

 — a valid passport

 — a valid return ticket and work permit paperwork

 — an entry visa (for citizens of certain countries).

 We go into all the specific details on our Immigration Requirements page.

-Barbados’ Customs regulations also need to be taken into consideration and adhered to at all times.
-These are subject to change, and therefore we recommend you always confirm the Barbadian laws before setting off on your journey and ultimately arriving on the island.
+Barbados’ Customs regulations also need to be considered and adhered to at all times.
+These are subject to change, so we recommend you always confirm the Barbadian laws before setting off on your journey and ultimately arriving on the island.

-Non-nationals of Barbados seeking to gain employment are also required to possess a valid work permit issued by the Barbados Immigration Department before commencing any work on the island.
+Non-nationals of Barbados seeking employment must possess a valid work permit issued by the Barbados Immigration Department before commencing any work on the island.
 How on earth does one organize a work permit, you might ask?
-Never fear, you will find all the information at your fingertips on our Acquiring a Barbados Work Permit page.
+Never fear; you will find all the information at your fingertips on our Acquiring a Barbados Work Permit page.

-All of the above paperwork should be in order before you arrive at the airport in Barbados.
-Each member of your family, including children, must also have their documentation in order before they come on the island, especially if you are looking to enroll them in the Barbadian school system.
+All the above paperwork should be in order before arriving at the Barbados airport.
+Family members, including children, must also have their documentation in order before they come on the island, especially if you want to enroll them in the Barbadian school system.

 Arriving at GAIA – What You Need To Know

-Your arrival will most likely be by air into Grantley Adams International Airport.
+Your arrival will most likely be by air at Grantley Adams International Airport.